-Simultaneous measurements of water vapour and methane data can therefore give information about sources and sinks of water vapour and dynamical effects in the stratosphere.
-This requires long-term data sets, which can be provided by satellite measurements.
-Ideally, both water vapour and methane should be retrieved from measurements by the same instrument.
-In this case, the collocation of the two data sets is very close.
-Furthermore, possible systematic errors caused e.g. by instrument calibration or by the retrieval method may to some extent cancel.

-Up to the present, data sets which fulfil these criteria are available only from a few instruments.
-This includes the Halogen Occultation Experiment (HALOE; Russell et al., 1993) on the Upper Atmospheric Research Satellite (UARS) measuring in solar occultation geometry from 1991 until 2005, see Rosenlof (2002), and the Atmospheric Chemistry Experiment Fourier Transform Spectrometer (ACE-FTS) on SCISAT (Bernath et al., 2005) operating also in solar occultation geometry and providing scientific data since 2004.
-Methane and water vapour are two of the numerous ACE-FTS data products see e.g. Nassar et al. (2005).
-Stratospheric methane and water vapour profiles were also measured by the Michelson Interferometer for Passive Atmospheric Sounding (MIPAS; Fischer et al., 2008) on ENVISAT from 2002 to 2012 in limb geometry, see e.g. Payan et al. (2009); Laeng et al. (2015); Plieninger et al. (2016).
+- 20 - The combination of water vapour and methane data can therefore give information about sources and sinks of water vapour and dynamical effects in the stratosphere.
+This requires long-term data sets, which can be provided by satellite measurements; in the best case both water vapour and methane should be measured by the same instrument. - So far, data sets which fulfil these criteria are available only from a few instruments.
+This includes the Halogen Occultation Experiment (HALOE; Russell et al., 1993) on the Upper Atmospheric Research Satellite (UARS) measuring in solar occultation geometry from 1991 until 2005, see Rosenlof (2002).
+Furthermore, the Atmospheric Chemistry Experiment Fourier Transform Spectrometer (ACE-FTS) on SCISAT (Bernath et al., 2005) is operating also in solar occultation geometry and provides scientific data since 2004.
+Among the numerous ACE-FTS data products are also methane and water vapour, see e.g. Nassar et al. (2005).
+Stratospheric methane and water vapour profiles were also measured by the Michelson Interferometer for Passive Atmospheric Sounding (MIPAS; Fischer et al., 2008) on ENVISAT from 2002 to 2012 in limb geometry, see e.g. Payan - 30 et al. (2009); Laeng et al. (2015); Plieninger et al. (2016).
 Some early results from a combination of stratospheric methane and water vapour from MIPAS are given in Payne et al. (2005).
-Although primarily dedicated to measurements of polar mesospheric clouds (PMCs), the Aeronomy of Ice in the Mesosphere (AIM) Solar Occultation for Ice Experiment (SOFIE; Gordley et al., 2009) instrument also provides profiles of water vapour and methane.
-As part of the validation of the SOFIE V1.3 methane product, Rong et al. (2016) presented results from a combination of SOFIE and MIPAS methane with water vapour profiles from the Aura Microwave Limb Sounder (MLS; Waters et al., 2006).
+Although primarily dedicated to measurements of polar meso-spheric clouds (PMCs), the Aeronomy of Ice in the Mesosphere (AIM) Solar Occultation for Ice Experiment (SOFIE; Gordley et al., 2009) instrument also provides profiles of water vapour and methane.
+In the context of validation of the SOFIE V1.3 methane product, Rong et al. (2016) presented results from a combination of SOFIE and MIPAS methane with water vapour profiles from the Aura Microwave Limb Sounder (MLS; Waters et al., 2006) on Aura.

-The SCanning Imaging Absorption spectroMeter for Atmospheric CHartographY (SCIAMACHY; Bovensmann et al., 1999; Gottwald and Bovensmann, 2011) on ENVISAT performed measurements in various viewing geometries over a large spectral range from the UV to the SWIR.
+The SCanning Imaging Absorption spectroMeter for Atmospheric CHartographY (SCIAMACHY; Bovensmann et al., 1999; Gottwald and Bovensmann, 2011) on ENVISAT performed measurements in various viewing geometries over a large spectral

+5 range from the UV to the SWIR.
 Among these are solar occultation measurements, which cover - depending on season - the spatial region between about 50°N and 70°N. Noël et al. (2016) presented an updated data set for stratospheric methane derived from SCIAMACHY solar occultation using the onion-peeling DOAS (ONPD) method.
 Already some years ago, Noël et al. (2010) showed first retrieval results for stratospheric water vapour profiles from SCIAMACHY which were based on a similar algorithm.
-Recently, the improved method used by Noël et al. (2016) has also been applied to water vapour, resulting in a consistent set of SCIAMACHY stratospheric water vapour and methane data.
+Recently, the improved method used by Noël et al. (2016) has also been applied to water vapour, resulting 10 in a consistent set of SCIAMACHY stratospheric water vapour and methane data.